snvishna/property-lens-analyzer/README.md

 * **Total After-Tax Profit:** The absolute amount of money in your pocket at the end of the hold period after every single cost and tax has been paid.
 * **MoIC (Multiple on Invested Capital):** An intuitive metric answering, "How many times did I get my money back?"
 Calculated as (Total Cash Returned / Total Capital Invested).
 A MoIC of 2.5x means you received $2.50 for every $1 you put in.
 * **Total Capital Invested:** The total out-of-pocket cash required over the entire hold period.
 This includes your initial investment plus any capital needed to cover years with negative cash flow.

+### ➤ Interpreting the Showdown: Rate vs. Amount

+A common question when looking at the "Investment Showdown" is: **how can the property have a higher total profit but a lower IRR (annualized return) than the S&P 500?** This hits on a subtle but crucial concept in investment analysis.

+Think of it like two runners in a race:

+* 💰 **Total Profit** is the **total distance** each runner covered.
+The Property runner might cover more ground.
+* 📈 **IRR (Annualized Return)** is the **average speed** of each runner.
+The S&P 500 runner might have a higher average speed.

+The question becomes, "How did the slower runner cover more ground?"
+The answer lies in the concept of **Total Capital Invested**.

+* **The S&P 500 Investment (Simple & Efficient):** This is a simple "lump sum" investment.
+An initial amount of capital is invested on Day 1, and no more money is ever needed.
+It compounds efficiently from a fixed capital base.
+* **The Real Estate Investment (Complex & Capital Intensive):** A rental property is rarely a simple "lump sum" investment.
+In some years, especially at the beginning, the after-tax cash flow may be negative.
+To cover these losses, you have to contribute **more capital** out-of-pocket.

+The `Total Capital Invested` metric correctly accounts for this by adding your initial investment and any subsequent contributions.
+Because the denominator for the property's return calculation can be larger, its calculated *rate* of return (IRR) can be lower, even if the final profit (the numerator) is higher.

+This is a perfect illustration of why looking at a single metric is never enough.
+PropertyLens shows you both the **rate (IRR)** and the **amount (Total Profit)** because they tell you different, and equally valid, parts of the story.

 #### Metrics from "Building Equity Over Time" Chart